mattthughes/souls-like-gallery-app/README.md

 #### Sign up page

-This feature will highlight three features username password and confirm password upon a user entering these details providing the data entered is correct the user will be redirected to the login page with a message stating account created
+This feature will highlight three features username password and confirm password upon a user entering these details providing the data entered is correct the user will be redirected to the login page with a message stating account created.
+The navigation bar component was reused to have the same navigation bar on all pages.

 ##### Mobile Sign up page